canperk/ReactStartUp/README.md

 # ReactStartUp

-The reason of this template is just try something to see basic results.
+The creation reason of this template is just try something to see basic results.
 I am really bored configuring gulp, node js, webpack, require and etc...

 I used :